alexmolas/alexmolas.github.io/_posts/2020-12-31-dynamic-programming-1.md

 # Matrix Multiplication

-In this post we will talk about how to use dynamic programming to solve the problem known as `Matrix Chain Ordering Problem (MCOP)`, but to be able to explain what is this problem, we need first to cover some basic concepts, starting by how to multiply matrices.
+In this post, we will talk about how to use dynamic programming to solve the problem known as `Matrix Chain Ordering Problem (MCOP)`, but to be able to explain what is this problem, we need first to cover some basic concepts, starting with how to multiply matrices.

 ## First steps